timhanus/timhanus.github.io/resume.md

   Technical lead for a team of 4 programmers.
 Served as a primary point of contact for largest client.
 Balanced short term customer needs with long term product goals and maintainability.

 	- Tracked and invoiced the team's billable hours.
-Found and stopped profit leaks and ineffeciencies.
+Found and stopped profit leaks and inefficiencies.
 	- Led task force to standardize hardware, software and network best practices across customer base.
-	- Designed an internet storefront product, a pricing engine and a business intellegence solution.
+	- Designed an Internet storefront product, a pricing engine and a business intelligence solution.

 : *ERP Programmer*
   __2000-2004__